Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_Rack_Resiliency.md

 **NOTE:**

 * By default, the Rack Resiliency feature is disabled.
-* Rack Resiliency can be enabled only during fresh install of CSM 1.7 or an upgrade from CSM 1.6 to CSM 1.7.
+* Rack Resiliency can be enabled during fresh install of CSM 1.7 or an upgrade from CSM 1.6 to CSM 1.7.
+Also, it can be enabled anytime after an install or upgrade.
-* Rack Resiliency cannot be disabled after it has been enabled during the install or upgrade.
+* Rack Resiliency cannot be disabled after it has been enabled.

 At the same time that Rack Resiliency is enabled, administrators also have the option to customize the [Zone names](Zones.md#zone-names) for the zones that will be created